Our priority is to ensure our pupils are kept safe and know how to keep themselves away from harm.

 We have two Designated Safeguarding Officers: Mrs Emma Hart Dyke (Head Teacher) and Mr Chris Marston (Deputy Head Teacher).

-Our Governors with responsibility for Safeguarding are: Mrs Helen Smith (Vice-Chair) and Dr Chi Chi Ekhator (Parent Governor)
+Our Governors with responsibility for Safeguarding are: Mrs Helen Smith (Chair) and Mrs Marion Williams (Foundation Governor)

 We use the PANTS guidance from the NSPCC to help children understand how to keep safe.